0.11 — Configuring your compiler: Warning and error levels

 Increasing your warning levels

 By default, most compilers will only generate warnings about the most obvious issues.
-However, you can request your compiler be more assertive about providing warnings for things it finds strange.
+However, you can request your compiler be more assertive about providing warnings, and it is generally a good idea to do so.

 Best practice